RajaGitHubRepo/hello-world/Angular_Ngrx/Basic Steps.md

   forFeature(products, {Prodcutlist:listReducer , productEdit:editreducer})

 ## Define the state and actions
+   In our example we are creating for check box (have two states, if user checked in or un-checked it) and define to types : One to show the code (if check box is checked)
+                       : One to hid the code (if check box is un-checked) : Another one type for toggle and payload looks like ( True | False)

 ## Build a reducer to process actions and set store state